 Google Chrome is the most popular web browser across all platforms.
 According to statistics, it has more than half of the market share.
-In Google Chrome, you can customize the browsing experience to fit your requirements with plugins and extensions.
-There are some plugins and extensions that really improve your productivity depending on the way you surf the internet.
-Also, Google Chrome itself has a number of options that you can use to improve productivity.
-I am summarising the following Google Chrome tricks that can improve the productivity of the majority of the Gooogle Chrome users.
+Google Chrome comes with plenty of options to make your works easily and more productively.
+There are some shortcut keys where you can easily memorize and use to do your regular things.
+You can also install Google Chrome Extensions to do more with Google Chrome.
+In this post, I will show you top Google Chrome tricks that work on the majority of the users.
 Try them and see whether they work for you too.

 1. Avoid mistakes in your writing with Grammarly Extension

-We use browsers to access much application like email, social media and many writing tools like google docs.
+We use browsers to access many applications like email, social media, and many writing tools like google docs.
 This Google Chrome trick will help you to write more accurately than you are and avoid unnoticed mistakes or typos in text editors of those applications.

 Grammarly is a productivity tool that automatically detects grammar, spelling, punctuation, word choice, and style mistakes in writing.
 It is available via a free browser extension for Chrome, Safari, Firefox, and Edge as well as apps for both IOS and Android.